Emergent frequency-dependent selection predicts mutation outcomes in complex ecological communities: Results

 where $N_p(t)$ and $N_m(t)$ are the abundances of parent and mutant strains at time $t$, respectively (Fig.~\ref{fig:dynamics}a and c).
 For convenience, throughout this work, we use the term ``classical population genetics'' synonymously with the single-locus diffusion limit of population genetics in haploid populations \cite{ewens2004mathematical}.
 Such models assume that mutant dynamics are shaped by two major evolutionary forces: (i) selection, which is characterized by a selection coefficient $s$ that measures the fitness difference between the mutant and parent, and (ii) stochastic drift, which is parameterized in terms of an effective population size $N_\mathrm{eff}$ (Fig.~\ref{fig:dynamics}d).
 Stochasticity effects play an important role in mutational dynamics because mutants typically emerge at low frequencies $f(0)\ll 1$, making their early dynamics inherently noisy, e.g., due to randomness in birth and death events \cite{ewens2004mathematical,kimura1971book}.
 At long times, mutants either fix ($f=1$) or go extinct ($f=0$, Fig.~\ref{fig:dynamics}f and h).

 Classical population genetics makes a simplifying but crucial assumption: the selection coefficient $s$ remains constant throughout the evolutionary process (Fig.~\ref{fig:dynamics}d) \cite{kimura1962probability, kimura1971theoretical, ewens2004mathematical}, though see exceptions \cite{cvijovic2015fate}.
-This assumption effectively treats parents and mutants as if they are isolated from interactions with an ecological community.
-For this reason, it neglects all the ways in which ecological communities can potentially alter evolutionary trajectories through environmental feedbacks (Fig.~\ref{fig:dynamics}b) \cite{fussmann2007eco,hendry2017eco,govaert2019eco}.
+This assumption implies that ecological contribution in $s$, if any, remains constant.
+Effectively, this treats parents and mutants as if they are isolated from interactions with the dynamics of an ecological community.
+For this reason, it often misses the fact that ecological communities can potentially alter evolutionary trajectories through dynamical environmental feedbacks (Fig.~\ref{fig:dynamics}b) \cite{fussmann2007eco,hendry2017eco,govaert2019eco}.
 This assumption becomes especially hard to justify in complex communities which are highly-diverse and ubiquitous in nature: from rainforests to microbiomes.

 In this work we develop a general framework to understand how ecology affects mutant dynamics.
 Our central finding is that when mutations arise in a complex ecological community, the selection coefficient $s$ can no longer be treated as a constant or simple time-dependent function \cite{cvijovic2015fate}.
 Instead, selection becomes frequency-dependent.
 This frequency-dependence emerges as a generic consequence of community-mediated ecological feedbacks on the parent and mutant (Fig.~\ref{fig:dynamics}b).